sopelj/hass-ember-mug-component/README.md

    - Choose "Configure"
    - And then hit "Next"
 4. Once it has been added, then put your mug into pairing mode (Hold down the button on the bottom until it flashes blue)
-5. Your mug will exit paring mode automatically and go back to the default colour when it's setup
+5. Your mug will exit paring mode automatically and go back to the default colour when it's setup.
+   Note: If you are using Bluetooth Proxies you may need to manually exit pairing mode by tapping once on the button of the mug.

 #### Troubleshooting